 We can see the film wheeling into place the probable identity of Lucia’s killer but the film plays this out with some effective surprises.
 Here the film borrows not only from The Silence of the Lambs but also from the ending of Se7en (1995) and the scenes where Kevin Spacey sets everything up to deliver the box to Brad Pitt.
 It is eventually an improbably contrived scheme but is undeniably well written.
 The ending raises this to the level of Biblical metaphor (again not unlike Se7en) with contrasts to Abraham’s sacrifice of his own son (although Antibodies does get its allegories somewhat mixed – Abraham went to sacrifice Isaac out of obedience to God’s will, whereas here [PLOT SPOILERS] Wotan Wilke Möhring goes to sacrifice his son to spread what he believes to be the blight of his evil).

 There is also the frequent theme that we get in a number of German films of the petty bourgeois conservatism of small communities.
-One suspects this is a deep-seated reaction to the way that so many people did so little to stand up during the era of Nazism and by wilful inaction allowed evil to transpire.
+One suspects this comes out of a deep-seated reaction to the way that so many people did so little to stand up during the era of Nazism and by wilful inaction allowed evil to transpire.
 There have been a number of German films that point to this small-mindedness and imply it is the root that fascism needs to thrive.
 We see disturbing portraits of smalltown life like where hero Wotan Wilke Möhring is out hunting with his father-in-law (Klaus Zmorek) who deliberately shoots his dog because he does not like the idea of Möhring doing a DNA sweep of the village, or just the way the priest holds up giving Möhring the communion wafer.

 Antibodies was the second film from Christian Alvart.
-He was subsequently employed in Hollywood to make the devil child film Case 39 (2009) and the science-fiction film Pandorum (2009) and then subsequently returned to work in Germany, later returning to genre material with the German-language serial killer thriller Cut Off (2018).
+He was subsequently employed in Hollywood to make the devil child film Case 39 (2009) and the science-fiction film Pandorum (2009), neither of which were successes, and subsequently returned to work in Germany.
+Alvart later revisited genre material with the German-language serial killer thriller Cut Off (2018).